poppinace/indexnet_matting/README.md

 <sup>2</sup>Noah's Ark Lab, Huawei Technologies

 ## Updates
-- 7 April 2020: A substantially extented version of this work can be found at [this url](https://arxiv.org/pdf/1908.09895v2.pdf)!
+- 7 April 2020: A substantially extented version of this work can be found from [here](https://arxiv.org/abs/1908.09895v2)!
 - 4 April 2020: Training code is released!
 - 16 Aug 2019: The supplementary material is finalized and released!
 - 5 Aug 2019: Inference code of IndexNet Matting is released!